Good Omens (TV series): Costumes

 Crowley's look reflects his transformation into human form from a serpent.
 The costume is modern, black, almost goth-like in style, including a "snake head" belt buckle.
 He often wears dark glasses to conceal his serpent eyes.
 His outfits always have a hint of red, including red soles on his shoes or red lining on his gloves, representing his demon snake's red belly.
 His jackets had a red lining on the underside of the collar.
 Aziraphale's outfits were the opposite of Crowley's, reflecting his ethereal nature.
 His angel-inspired costumes included cuff-links, a signet ring, and a pocket watch, all containing angel wings.
-His off-white color palette and style maintained a Victorian Era look through modern times, with oversized lapels and shoulders representing his Angel wings.
+His off-white colour palette and style maintained a Victorian Era look through modern times, with oversized lapels and shoulders representing his Angel wings.